stefanknoll/plsql-and-sql-coding-guidelines/README.md

 HTML is the primary output format.
 [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) is used to generate static HTML files and [Mike](https://github.com/jimporter/mike) to publish version specific variants.

+### PDF format

+PDF is the secondary output format. [wkhtmltopdf](https://wkhtmltopdf.org/) is used to generate the [Insum-PLSQL-and-SQL-Coding-Guidelines.pdf]

 ### Build Steps

 1. Install Docker in your environment